 Drug Crimes in Connecticut encompass a wide variety of illegal activity.
-The most commonly charged drug crimes in Connecticut are:
+Here is a list of the most commonly charged drug crimes in Connecticut:

 - Failure to keep prescription narcotic in original container

 - Possession or Sale within a school zone

 Connecticut treats drug crimes very seriously, and the penalties for a conviction for a drug crime can include mandatory jail time and heavy fines.
 If you face drug charges in Connecticut, you may want to speak to a drug charges attorney so that you can know exactly what potential exposure you have if you are convicted or are considering a guilty plea.

 PENALTIES FOR DRUG CRIME CONVICTIONS IN CONNECTICUT; ILLEGAL POSSESSION AND POSSESSION WITH INTENT TO SELL

 *Applies to any person who manufactures, distributes, sells, prescribes, dispenses, compounds, transports with the intent to sell or dispense, possesses with the intent to sell or dispense, offers, gives, or administers to another person one or more: preparations, compounds, mixtures or substances containing an aggregate weight of one ounce or more of heroin or methadone; an aggregate weight of one-half ounce or more of cocaine or one-half ounce or more of cocaine in a free-base form; or a substance containing five milligrams or more of lysergic acid diethylamide— except as authorized in this chapter—and who is not, at the time of such action, a drug-dependent person.